gzeinnumer/my_code_generator_v3_examples_laravel_api/README.md

 DB_USERNAME=root
 DB_PASSWORD=
 ```

-- And run this code in terminal
+- And run this code in terminal to download vendor assets

 ```
 composer install --ignore-platform-reqs